roshansamuel/joss_saras/paper.md

 This case is also used as a test case for validation of the solver after its installation.

 The bash and Python scripts used to run this test are supplied with the solver.
-Upon running the testing script, the solver is compiled and run using a pre-defined set of parameters corresponding to the LDC problem.
+Upon running the test script, the solver is compiled and run using a pre-defined set of parameters corresponding to the LDC problem.
 After completion of the simulation, the shell script executes a Python script to read the output from ``SARAS`` and compare the horizontal and vertical velocity profiles across the geometric center of the square cavity.
-The corresponding results from `@Ghia:JCP1982` are also available with the installation, and this data is used by the Python script to show the match in profiles.
+The corresponding results from [@Ghia:JCP1982] are also available with the installation, and this data is used by the Python script to show the match in profiles.

 The result from this test is plotted in Figure \ref{figure3}.